efmomoh/Portfolio-setup-and-mobile-first/README.md

 # 📖 Portfolio: setup and mobile first<a name="about-project"></a>

-- Portfolio: setup and mobile first is my first Microverse project.
+- Portfolio: setup and mobile-first is my first Microverse project.
 In this project, we use HTML and CSS by adding an index and style file, we also used linters to analyze our source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.

 ## 🛠 Built With <a name="built-with"></a>